Go to AAD Home

 • Glasses: Wearing glasses helps to protect your eyes and can make loss of eyelashes less noticeable.

 • Bimatoprost (or a similar medication): This is a prescription medication that’s approved to treat a type of glaucoma and high eye pressure.
-The U.S. Food and Drug Administration (FDA) has also approved it to help eyelashes grow longer.
+The FDA has also approved it to help eyelashes grow longer.

 • JAK inhibitor: If you’ve lost most of the hair on your scalp and eyelashes, your dermatologist may prescribe this medication.
 In studies, dermatologists have found that patients who’ve lost a substantial amount of their eyelashes, eyebrows, or both can see regrowth.